 In response to these challenges, organizations have a renewed interest in succession planning systems.
 While these systems functioned merely as replacement charts in the past and were HR executives’ function, there are two critical differences today, emphasizing:

-Internal training, mentoring and other developmental programs aren’t keeping the talent pool adequately full.
+Internal training, mentoring and other developmental programs aren’t adequately filling the talent pool.
 What’s needed is an approach that develops people at all levels.
 Organizations must promote people from within the organization to successive levels of leadership responsibility.

 Distinct Leadership Levels